 Let’s run through the best – and the worst – years for the Chevy Silverado 2500 below.

-BEST: 2006 Chevy Silverado 2500
+ONE OF THE BEST YEARS: 2006 Chevy Silverado 2500

 The Chevy Silverado 2500 that rolled off of assembly lines in 2006 was the last of its generation, a truck generation that lasted from 1999 to 2006.